kckhafra/holistic-shopping-client/README.md

 [Back-End](https://github.com/kckhafra/holistic-shopping-api): The back-end was built with Node.js and PSQL.
 The login was authenticated through JSON Web Token(JWT).
 Database stored at Heroku.

 ### Description
 This web app currently allows you to post products for sell and see products others post.
-You can also manage your own products by eiher editing or deleting your product.
+You can also manage your own products by either editing or deleting your product.
 All products are stored in a database created by PSQL.

 ## Home Page
 ![Login Page](https://raw.githubusercontent.com/kckhafra/holistic-shopping-client/master/Pictures/Screen%20Shot%202019-09-05%20at%204.46.40%20PM.png)